ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, which have stream IDs that are divisible by four).
-The largest legal QUIC stream ID value is 2<sup>62</sup>-1, so the largest legal value of Quarter Stream ID is 2<sup>60</sup>-1.
+The largest legal QUIC stream ID value is 2<sup>62</sup>-1, so the largest legal value of the Quarter Stream ID field is 2<sup>60</sup>-1.
 Receipt of an HTTP/3 Datagram that includes a larger value MUST be treated as an HTTP/3 connection error of type H3_DATAGRAM_ERROR (0x33).

 HTTP Datagram Payload: